grig23/primetime.en/help/AccountIQ/segments-timeframe.md

 # Cohorts and subscriber segments {#cohorts-segments}

-When you log in to the Account IQ, there is a panel at the top that lets you define the subscriber [segment](/help/AccountIQ/product-concepts.md#segment-segmet-def) (or Cohort) to filter your results for viewing reports for subscriber sharing behavior and patterns.
+When you log into Account IQ, there is a panel at the top that lets you define the subscriber [segment](/help/AccountIQ/product-concepts.md#segment-segmet-def) to filter your results for viewing reports for subscriber sharing behavior and patterns.

 ![](assets/filter-panel.png)

-There are the following drop-down options which help you define your cohorts to study subscription sharing behavior:
+The following dropdown options are used to define segments:

 * **MVPDs in segment**

   The **MVPDs in segment** selector lets you choose the [MVPDs](/help/AccountIQ/product-concepts.md#mvpd-def) (individuals or group) for whose subscriber you want to view the account sharing reports.

   In this selector, apart from selecting the individual MVPDs you can also select the following groups:
   * [Top 10 MVPDs by sharing score](/help/AccountIQ/product-concepts.md#top-mvpds-def)
   * [Top 10 MVPDs by usage](/help/AccountIQ/product-concepts.md#top-mvpds-def)